 - If symptoms worsen, cutting back on exercise until symptoms improve.

-- There is some evidence that aquatic training is beneficial for improving wellness, symptoms, and fitness in adults with fibromyalgia.
+- There is some evidence that aquatic training is beneficial for improving wellness, symptoms and fitness levels in adults with fibromyalgia.

 - Cognitive behavioural therapy may help some patients with fibromyalgia.